-- 71. Subsection (6) allows for a redress payment to be made where an application for a payment has previously resulted in a determination under section 58 that the person was precluded from being offered a redress payment and where an appeal in respect of a conviction or sentence means that section 58 no longer applies to the application. - 72.
+- 77. Subsection (6) allows for a redress payment to be made where an application for a payment has previously resulted in a determination under section 58 that the person was precluded from being offered a redress payment and where an appeal in respect of a conviction or sentence means that section 58 no longer applies to the application. - 78.
 Subsection (7) allows for an application to be made where an application previously ended without a person receiving a redress payment, but Redress Scotland is satisfied that special circumstances exist which justify allowing the application to be made.
-This provision would be capable of covering a case where someone was previously determined to be ineligible for a redress payment or precluded from being offered such a payment, or where they simply chose not to accept the redress payment which was previously offered to them. - 73.
+This provision would, for example, be capable of covering a case where someone was previously determined to be ineligible for a redress payment or precluded from being offered such a payment, or where they simply chose not to accept the redress payment which was previously offered to them.
+It would also cover where they had applied for an individually assessed payment but received nothing because they had already previously received a fixed rate payment under an application for one and the determination was that the payment of a further sum was not appropriate. - 79.
 Subsection (8) states that special circumstances may include the person's individual circumstances or the availability of new evidence (provided there was a good reason why that evidence was not provided in the original application).